Certora/Documentation/docs/cvl/statements.md

 assert balance > 0;
 ```

-In this example, the `assert` statement ensures that the balance variable is non-negative.
+In this example, the `assert` statement ensures that the balance variable is positive.

 ### 2. Require Statement